 I have mentioned a couple of markets and restaurants in things to do in London but it’s always good to have more options.
 Being a vegetarian these will all have vegetarian options.

-I really like Indian food so here is my pick of restaurants Cinnamon Bazaar, Dishroom (various locations), Hoppers (don’t take reservations), Tayyabs (it’s also BYO) or Bricklane curry mile (it’s all about
+I really like Indian food so here is my pick of restaurants Cinnamon Bazaar, Dishoom (various locations), Hoppers (don’t take reservations), Tayyabs (it’s also BYO) or Bricklane curry mile (it’s all about bargaining with the owners).

 In London there is also Vietnamese mile which mainly around Hackney area.
 I tend to go to BunBunBun Vietnamese Food which is also BYO.
 For chain restaurants Pho and Ping Pong (not Vietnamese) are good.

 Vegetarian and Vegan

 Specifically vegetarian and vegan my top choices would be Mildreds, Vanilla Black (quality of a Michelin star restaurant without the price) and Ethos.

 It’s a hard job choosing pubs! and my list could go on forever but here are a couple; Porterhouse (Irish Pub), the Wigmore (slightly fancier), the Old Fountain and any of the microbreweries.

 There are lots of chain restaurants in London but my favourite go to